jpmorganchase/anu/docs/examples/thin_instances.md

 </script>

 # Interacting with ThinInstances
 Demonstration of ThinInstances and two basic visualization interactions.
 Uses the mnist_784 dataset with 70,000 points dimensionally reduced using PCA and t-SNE.
 Hover to show tooltips, and click to select by color-coded class (i.e., the original handwritten number in the dataset).
-[GPU Picking](https://doc.babylonjs.com/features/featuresDeepDive/mesh/interactions/picking_collisions#gpu-picking) is used to enable interactions as the traditional CPU picking is tremendously slow (several seconds per frame), though note that GPU Picking is not yet properly supported in WebXR.
+[GPU Picking](https://doc.babylonjs.com/features/featuresDeepDive/mesh/interactions/picking_collisions#gpu-picking) is used to enable interactions as the traditional CPU picking is tremendously slow (several seconds per frame).
+Note that GPU Picking is not yet properly supported in WebXR, thus interactions in this example are disabled upon entering WebXR.

 <singleView :scene="thinInstances" />